romitbhandari17/chatbot-with-langchain/README.md

 - Set your OpenAI API key (required) and pinecone creds (optional) in the config.yaml file with Key 'OPENAI_API_KEY'.
 - Update the code in the app to use the correct method for accessing the API key.

-4. Add the PDF/CSV input file in a /data folder created under project root.
-Convert the PDF or CSV file input to a text file seperately using Collab or other means and add it under the same /data folder.
+4. Add the PDF/CSV input file in a /docs folder created under project root.

 5. Run the application: